 It’s a very simple process.
 First, you register with a warehouse matching service, such as FLEXE or Flow Space.
 Think of them as the Airbnb of the warehousing world.
 Storage centers give service updates when they have vacant spots.
 Then, the operators match them up with manufacturers that are looking for storage space or support for distribution.
 The goal is to streamline the process and help businesses in need find each other quickly, so as to minimize lost profits.

 On-demand warehousing can help companies become more responsive to fluctuations in market demand, particularly when changes are seasonal and predictable.
 Seasonal stock may be stored separately from primary warehouse space as a way to conserve room and allow orders to be processed quicker and more efficiently.

 Cloud Computing and Storage

-The quality and value of cloud computing has reached a point where we’re talking about it as an essential, rather than an optional upgrade.
+The quality and value of cloud computing have reached a point where we’re talking about it as an essential, rather than an optional upgrade.
 Every business is being advised to invest in cloud technologies, but the need is especially urgent for those still utilizing much older legacy systems.

 Since cloud ASRS systems are usually self-managing, you have the opportunity to create centralized IT assets.
-This reduces the impact of losing any one member of your team, because you can implement a solution that’s cost-effective and easy to use by all employees in the department.
+This reduces the impact of losing any one member of your team because you can implement a solution that’s cost-effective and easy to use by all employees in the department.
 However, in order to achieve this, integrations must be handled with care.